When is the Xbox Series X released? How much will it cost? - TheNewsTrace

-The Xbox Series X is the long-awaited new console coming from Microsoft following in a protracted line of consoles from the identical household which were with avid gamers for nearly twenty years.
+The Xbox Series X is the long-awaited new console coming from Microsoft following in an extended line of consoles from the similar household which were with avid gamers for nearly 20 years.

 The unique Xbox was launched in 2001, with the Xbox 360 arriving in 2005, adopted by the Xbox One in 2013.
 Though there have been important upgrades and modifications between these fashions, the new Xbox Series X will be the first main generational change in Xbox household for over seven years.